dwrrehman/editor/readme.txt

 to make edits to the document, there are two main ways this is acheived, common with other modal text editors. edit mode, and insert mode. insert mode is used for more lengthy insertions of many characters.

-in edit mode, there are the following keybindings, which can edit the document. the first three of these are only acknowledged when the editor is not in read-only mode.
+in edit mode, there are the following keybindings, which can edit the document. the first four of these are only acknowledged when the editor is not in read-only mode.

 edit-mode editing commands:
 +-----------------------------------------------------------------------